IthacaThings/ttn-multitech-cm/README.md

 not perserved when doing an mLinux firmware, so make sure you have configured Ansible with any configuration.

-## Key based authentication

-Using passwords over the Internet is not secure.
-This control repo is set up to rely on ssh keys.
-It is assumed that you know how to generate an ssh key and how to provide your key for remote authentication.
-It is also recommended that you use ssh-agent to forward keys from your local system to the jump host and not keep private keys on cloud hosts.

 ### Preserving configuration during an mlinux upgrade

 The TTNI custom build of mLinux includes a tool to preserve